brandondombrowsky/veggiessentials101/README.md

 # veggiessentials101
-The PDF file in this repo holds the expanded digital edition of my 2015 self-published cookbook, Veggiessentials 101.
-The digital edition was released in 2018 as part of a fundraising campaign to combat food insecurity (see crowdfunding video [here](https://www.gofundme.com/f/fullthisfall)).
+The PDF file in this repo holds the expanded digital edition of my 2015 self-published cookbook, *Veggiessentials 101*.
+The digital edition was released in 2018 as part of a fundraising campaign to combat food insecurity in the pacific northwest (see crowdfunding video [here](https://www.gofundme.com/f/fullthisfall)).

 # Front cover: